 Unlike most closed-end funds, the Fund continuously offers its Shares.
-The Fund's Shares are not listed on any securities exchange and are not publicly traded.
-Thus, there is no secondary market for the Fund's Shares and the Fund expects that no secondary market will develop.
-In order to provide liquidity to shareholders, the Fund has determined that it will make quarterly offers to repurchase a portion of the Fund's outstanding Shares at NAV subject to approval of the Board and in all cases such repurchase offers will be for at least 5% and not more than 25% of its outstanding Shares at NAV.
+The Fund's Shares are not currently listed for trading on any national securities exchange and are not publicly traded.
+Unless the Fund lists its Shares for trading on a national securities exchange, it is not expected that there will be any secondary market for the Fund's Shares.
+Closed-end investment company shares that trade on a national securities exchange may trade at a discount from their NAV per share and initial offering prices.
+In order to provide liquidity to shareholders, the Fund has determined that commencing in July 2023 and quarterly thereafter, it will make offers to repurchase a portion of the Fund's outstanding Shares at NAV subject to approval of the Board and in all cases such repurchase offers will be for at least 5% and not more than 25% of its outstanding Shares at NAV.
 It is also possible that a Repurchase Offer may be oversubscribed, with the result that shareholders may only be able to have a portion of their Shares repurchased.
 The Fund intends to offer the Shares in a continuous offering of its Shares at net asset value, plus the applicable sales charge.
 There can be no assurance that the Fund will offer its Shares on a continuous basis, or if so offered, that it will do so indefinitely.